CUNXIGAO-AI/cg4352-S24-CodeLab1-Week02/README.md

 Type "FIRE" to drive the train.

-You can also use WASD to control the camera, but it's not that meaningful :(
+You can also use WASD and mouse to control the camera, but it's not that meaningful :(